aosakwe/HGEN396-Analysis-Scripts/README.md

 # HGEN396-Analysis-Scripts
-R Scripts used in scRNA-seq analysis of ND and T2D Islets
+R Scripts used in scRNA-seq analysis of ND and T2D Islets These can be found in the master branch.

 Packages used came from Bioconductor:
 Amezquita, R. A. et al. (2020) Orchestrating single-cell analysis with Bioconductor, Nature Methods, 17(2), pp. 137–145. doi: 10.1038/s41592-019-0654-x.